-- Clinker factor reduction
+- 1. Clinker factor reduction

 - 2. Use of alternative fuels

-- Electric and heat efficiency
+- 3. Electric and heat efficiency

 - 4. Carbon capture and offset

 - 5. Innovation and development

-WE CONSOLIDATED OUR PROGRESS IN OUR 2026 STRATEGIC AGENDA,

-which establishes the business's objectives and key results (OKR) methodology through 2026.
-This will help guide the actions of all our business units and advance toward the fulfilment of the commitments set forth in our sustainability statement.
+>> WE CONSOLIDATED OUR PROGRESS IN OUR 2026 STRATEGIC AGENDA, which establishes the business's objectives and key results (OKR) methodology through 2026.
+This will help guide the actions of all our business units and advance towards the fulfillment of the commitments set forth in our sustainability statement.